BMW 3 Series Touring Review & Prices

 It’s when the going gets twisty that the BMW 3 Series Touring really sets itself apart from other estate cars.
 It’s properly fun to drive, especially with the optional M Sport adaptive suspension.

 This allows you to firm up the dampers for a more sporty driving experience, but even without this option fitted the 3 Series handles itself really well in the bends.
-Body roll is kept to a minimum, and the rear-wheel-drive layout gives you a nice feeling of being pushed out a corner.
+Body lean is kept to a minimum, and the rear-wheel-drive layout gives you a nice feeling of being pushed out a corner.

 Once you've finished acting like a hooligan, the Touring settles down and goes back to being a comfortable cruiser.
 It absorbs the bumps well and always feels secure and safe for when you just want to be whisked home.